 Like all of its other U.S. routes, Starlux will deploy Airbus A350-900 aircraft on the Taipei-Phoenix route.
 The carrier’s A350-900s are outfitted with 4 First Class, 26 Business Class, 36 Premium Economy, and 240 Economy seats.

-Flights on the 7,104 mile route, Starlux’s longest, will go on sale once final regulatory approval has been received.
+Flights on the 7,104 mile route, STARLUX’s longest, are now on sale via the STARLUX website.

 Why Phoenix?